JaakkoLipp/AdventOfCode/README.md

 - 2023 in javascript.
 - 2024 in java.

-Aiming to do as much as possible, university work often takes priority over the completion.
+Aiming to do as much as possible, university work often takes priority over aoc completion.